NHS Health Checks

 Why do I need an NHS Health Check?

-We know that your risk of developing heart disease, stroke, type 2 diabetes, kidney disease and dementia increases with age.
-Certain things will put you at even greater risk.
+As we age, our risk of developing heart disease, stroke, type 2 diabetes, kidney disease, and dementia increases.
+Certain things can put us at even greater risk.
 These are:

 - being overweight